PythonDataScience24/GymGenie/docs/doc.md

 #### Log a Workout

-The option *Log workouts* allows you to enter the data of the workout data you already performed.
+The option *Log a workout* allows you to enter the data of the workout data you already performed.
 You will be able to choose between:
 - **Running**
 - **Cycling**
 - **Strength**